 RESPONDENT (OR GROUP OF RESPONDENTS) SUPPORT/ OBJECT/ COMMENT BRIEF SUMMARY OF COMMENTS MAIN ISSUES REQUIRING INVESTIGATION DRAFT GNLP RESPONSE PROPOSED CHANGE TO PLAN Member of the public Support Already a lot of development in area Schools, doctors and roads full disrupt disguised edge of village on this approach which disguises high school. • None Noted.
 The large number of committed sites in Poringland/ Framingham Earl has been taken into account.
 No new residential sites are allocated.
-None Poringland Parish Council Support General support for site being unreasonable ● None Noted.
+None Poringland Parish Council Support General support for site being unreasonable • None Noted.
 This site is not allocated.
 None Crown Point Estate via Pegasus Group Object (NOTE: Site specific comments on SA found in attachment) Transport technical note provided as additional evidence The content of the transport note is acknowledged.
 However, the large number of None assert that site represents rounding-off of built form given development on opposite side of road.
 Sustainable location and accessible by non-car transport. footway already exists school is close by with bus stops adjacent to site small scale employment will contribute to sustainability of area will aim to enhance setting of Octagon Barn, heritage statement will also provide evidence site can be developed without undue harm to the significant heritage asset.
-Transport technical note included to show how accessibility can be organised. si p th d m th o si a g p F si d o c committed housing sites is the principal reason that the GNLP sloes not allocate more housing in this settlement, in proder to allow local services to accommodate the growth already planned.
-Furthermore, the site would have a sletrimental impact on the form and character of the rillage.
-Transport technical note included to 0 on the form and character of the demonstrate proposed development would be fine for lifetime of development without increasing flood risk elsewhere - opportunity to incorporate on-site surface water attenuation which will help site and Barn itself.
+Transport technical note included to show how accessibility can be organised.
+Flood Risk Assessment will demonstrate proposed development would be fine for lifetime of committed housing sites is the principal reason that the GNLP does not allocate more housing in this settlement, in order to allow local services to accommodate the growth already planned.
+Furthermore, the site would have a detrimental impact on the form and character of the village. · · · · · · · · · · · · · · · · · · · itself.